YongoDavid/DEM0-2025-JANUARY/README.md

 i am working on Drop-box now , i will me using firebase for the authentication and supabase for the storage.

 JAN 04
+New day , same grind.
+There is much progress now with the